danchoi/soywiki/README.markdown

 period, and invoke autocompletion with `CTRL-x CTRL-u`.

-## Expanding a Wiki page
+## Expanding a wiki page

 SoyWiki lets you "expand" a wiki page.
 What this does is expand all the wiki links in the page that appear alone on a line.
 Each of these links is replaced by the content of the wiki page the link points to.
 This expansion works recursively on all the expanded content.
 Don't worry.
-It can't fall into an infinite recursive loop because it will only expand each WikiWord it encounters once, leaving all subsequence references to the same WikiWord unexpanded.
+It can't fall into an infinite recursive loop because it will only expand each WikiWord it encounters once, leaving all subsequent references to the same WikiWord unexpanded.

-The expanded version of the page appears in a new Vim scratch buffer.
+The expanded version of the page will appear in a new Vim scratch buffer.
 From there you can write it out to a new text file, pipe it to `lpr` to print it, or whatever you like.